Skip to Content

 • Filing Complaints: Employees who believe they have been subjected to age discrimination in violation of California law can file complaints with the California Department of Fair Employment and Housing (DFEH) or the federal Equal Employment Opportunity Commission (EEOC).
 They may also choose to pursue legal action by filing a lawsuit.

-• Damages and Remedies: If age discrimination is proven in court, remedies may include reinstatement, back pay, front pay, emotional distress damages, and attorney's fees.
+• Damages & Remedies: If age discrimination is proven in court, remedies may include reinstatement, back pay, front pay, emotional distress damages, and attorney's fees.
 Punitive damages may also be awarded in cases of particularly egregious conduct.

 • Class Action Lawsuits: Age discrimination claims can be brought as class-action lawsuits when multiple employees have been subjected to similar discriminatory practices by an employer.